 Vitamin C gummies sound simple on paper: put a familiar nutrient into a tasty format and you’re done.
 In real manufacturing, they’re one of the easiest gummy concepts to get “almost right” and one of the hardest to make consistently great at scale.

-The reason is rarely spelled out: a gummy is a moisture-containing, acid-driven system that’s also exposed to oxygen during manufacturing and throughout its shelf life.
-Vitamin C doesn’t just live in that environment-it reacts to it, and the gummy’s texture, flavor, and label-claim stability can shift if the system isn’t engineered intentionally.
+The reason is rarely discussed: a gummy is a moisture-rich, acid-driven system that’s also exposed to oxygen during manufacturing and throughout its shelf life.
+Vitamin C doesn’t just live in that environment—it reacts to it, and the gummy’s texture, flavor, and label-claim stability can shift if the system isn’t engineered intentionally.

 The hidden “formulation tax” in Vitamin C gummies

-In practice, that “tax” shows up as added time (and cost) in formulation, packaging selection, and quality planning-not because manufacturers are being picky, but because gummies have more moving pieces than most dosage forms.
+In practice, that tax shows up as added time and cost in formulation, packaging selection, and quality planning.
+Not because manufacturers are being picky.
+Gummies simply have more moving pieces than most dosage forms.

 Why Vitamin C gummies are uniquely sensitive

-Most of the stability story comes down to three variables that constantly interact with each other: water activity, acid chemistry, and oxygen exposure.
+Stability mostly comes down to three variables that constantly interact: water activity, acid chemistry, and oxygen exposure.
 Change one, and the other two often move with it.

-• Water activity (aw): Not the same as moisture %. aw describes how “available” water is for chemical reactions and microbial growth risk.
+- Water activity (aw): Not the same as moisture percentage. aw describes how “available” water is for chemical reactions and microbial growth risk.

 Think of a Vitamin C gummy less like “candy plus vitamins” and more like a miniature chemistry system that has to stay stable while sitting in a warehouse, a truck, and a pantry.